Edor Hjukström: Other work

 He was chairman of the Society for the Promotion of Ski Sport and Open Air Life (Skid- och friluftsfrämjandet) in Umeå from 1965.

 Personal life

-In 1954, he married Rosa Carlsson (born 1931), the daughter of master builder Carl Carlsson and Edith Carlsson.
+In 1954, Hjukström married Rosa Carlsson (born 1931), the daughter of master builder Carl Carlsson and Edith Carlsson.
 He was the father of Björn (born 1956) and Peter (born 1963).

+As a pensioner, Hjukström lived in Stockholm and worked for a time as a real estate agent.
+He had a strong interest in politics and history and studied art history at university.